Montreal-Quakers/website/README.md

 # More advanced changes

 ### Automated translation link
 This site uses an automatic search algorithm that checks the "front matter" (everything between the three dashes, you can see some examples above) in order to match up posts to their translation.
 So if you're having trouble with translations, make sure that each page and post has a unique "trans:" (translation) code.
-If anything is going wrong, see the [site health page](https://github.com/Montreal-Quakers/g/_pages/health.html) to see all the ```trans``` codes and ```lang``` codes for every page and post in the website.
+If anything is going wrong, see the [site health page](https://mtl.summerhays.net/_pages/health.html) to see all the ```trans``` codes and ```lang``` codes for every page and post in the website.

 ### Contact form
 This site uses formspree for the contact form.
 The code should be in ```_includes/contact.html```.
 There is some liquid code to get the right language text in the form.

 ### Icons
-Some of the only HTML in the Markdown pages, just so you know, are FontAwesome icons, which are called like this ```<i class="fas fa-pencil-alt"></i>&nbsp;```.
-A user with very little technical expertise can nonetheless easily change these icons by going to the fontawesome [website](http://fontawesome.com/) and searching for icons.
+Some of the only HTML in the Markdown pages, just so you know, are [FontAwesome](fontawesome.com/) icons, which are called like this ```<i class="fas fa-pencil-alt"></i>&nbsp;``` (that code generates the pencil on the contact page).
+In theory, a user with very little technical expertise can nonetheless easily change these icons by going to the fontawesome [website](http://fontawesome.com/) and searching for free icons.
 It is then possible to just copy the code that FontAwesome will tell you to use and insert it in any page.
 Again, this is possible in Wordpress but not really any easier.
 The user can choose between copying the code entirely from the FontAwesome website, or just replacing the part in the code that indicates which icon ```fa-pencil-alt```.
 Also, note that the ```&sbsp;``` is the HTML code for a non-breaking space, in case it's necessary to add more spacing on either side.
-Also, the user may notice that the [intro](https://github.com/Montreal-Quakers/g/intro.html) page contains some icons that contain code like ```fa-fw``` (fixed-width icons so that the text aligns) and ```fa-lg``` which sets the icon-size to large.
+Also, the user may notice that the [intro](https://mtl.summerhays.net/intro.html) page contains some icons that contain code like ```fa-fw``` (fixed-width icons so that the text aligns) and ```fa-lg``` which sets the icon-size to large.
 This is technical but equally technical as Wordpress.

+Note two complicating factors, however:
+1. To make the page load faster I downloaded a specific version of Fontawesome, so newer icons would need to be uploaded to ```/assets/webfonts```.
+2. To make the page load faster, instead of serving the FontAwesome css file ```/assets/css/all.css``` I just copied the codes I needed and put them into ```/assets/css/fa-custom.scss```.
+So if you want to add new icons that I'm not already using but that are in the Fontawesome5 icon set, you can either:
+  * Follow the instructions in [```/_layouts/default.html```](https://github.com/Montreal-Quakers/website/blob/master/_layouts/default.html) and comment and uncomment out the line in the instructions.
+You can find the instructions by searching for the word FontAwesome.

 ## How to change the youtube video and google maps directions